 Coat bottom of large stock pot with olive oil and place over medium heat on stove.
 Once oil is warm, add onions and saute until glassy.

-Add pumpkin, potato and carrots to pot and stir through.
+Add pumpkin, potato and carrots and stir through.

 Then add liquid stock, salt and pepper and bring to the boil.
-Cover pot and reduce to slow simmer for approximately 60 minutes.
+Partially cover pot and reduce to slow simmer for approximately 60 minutes.

 Once vegetables are soft, take off heat and allow to cool.